Princess Hélène of Orléans

-Princess Hélène of Orléans (Princesse Hélène Louise Henriette d'Orléans; 13 June 1871 - 21 January 1951) was a member of the deposed Orléans royal family of France and, by marriage to the head of a cadet branch of the Italian royal family, the Duchess of Aosta.
-Although her hand in marriage was sought at various times for the heirs to the thrones of the United Kingdom, Austria and the Russian Empire, no such marriage or alliance materialized.
+Princess Hélène of Orléans (Princesse Hélène Louise Henriette d'Orléans; 13 June 1871 - 21 January 1951) was a member of the deposed of France and, by marriage to the head of a cadet branch of the Italian royal family, the Duchess of Aosta.
+Although her hand in marriage was sought at various times for the heirs to the thrones of the United Kingdom, the Austrian Empire and the Russian Empire, no such marriage or alliance materialized.